iuliux/TogetherServer/README.md

 Consistency Model
 -----------------

-The system guarantees *secvential consistency*.
+The system guarantees *sequential consistency*.
 This means that all clients will commit edits in the same order, although this order may vary from the absolute cronological order of edits, due to different message propagation times.